Bandzoogle Pricing vs Competitors in 2026

 1. Bandzoogle vs. Wix

-Wix has moved toward a more expensive “Core” model in 2026.
+Wix has moved toward a more expensive “Core” model in 2026, forcing artists to spend more just to access basic sales infrastructure on their website platform.

 • Wix Core (eCommerce): ~$29/month.